Toy Story (video game): Development and release

 The Game Boy version was developed by Tiertex Design Studios and the Windows version was developed by the same Disney Interactive in-house team that created Maui Mallard in Cold Shadow, while the other versions were developed by Traveller's Tales.
 The Sega Genesis version of Toy Story was the lead version.
 The game features 3D-rendered graphics, and Pixar provided Traveller's Tales with the film's animations of Woody and Scud.
 The development team and Pixar initially had issues rendering the animations with correct lighting that would allow the development team to convert them for the game.
 Pixar provided final animations to the team only two weeks before the game was to be submitted to Sega for final approval.
-If the game didn't receive approval the first time, its release would have been delayed, failing to coincide with the theatrical release of the film.
+If the game did not receive approval the first time, its release would have been delayed, failing to coincide with the theatrical release of the film.
 As a precaution, Traveller's Tales rendered their own animations of Woody in case Pixar could not provide them on time.

 Jon Burton, the founder of Traveller's Tales, served as both the designer and programmer for the game.
 To pass Sega's strict approval process, Burton disguised game glitches as part of the game; instead of receiving an error message, game testers would be sent to a bonus minigame, which Burton said was part of the game.
 While the film had vibrant, vivid colors, the Genesis had only a limited array of colors.
 As a partial solution, Traveller's Tales utilized a special mode that provided access to additional shades of red, green, and blue.
 The Windows game features instrumental versions of two Randy Newman songs from the film.

 The game was published by Disney Interactive.
 In the United States, the Genesis version was released in November 1995, coinciding with the film's release.
 The Super NES version followed shortly thereafter.
 The Game Boy version was released in May 1996 and the Windows version was released on 31 October 1996.
 In Europe, the Genesis version was released around Easter 1996, while the Super NES version was released in June 1996.

 In Taiwan, an unlicensed and pirated port was developed for the NES in 1997, which circulated in Europe and Russia.
 The port was made by Ei-How Yang, an ex-Sachen developer.

+The Genesis, SNES, and Game Boy versions of the game will be re-released in 2026 as part of the Toy Story: Retro Roundup! compilation.